LazulDev/LazulDev/README.md

-# Hi there, I'm María (she/her) 🖐
+# Hi there, I'm Meri (she/her) 🖐

-> a telecommunication engineer involved in web development for 5 years now :sparkles:
+> Welcome to my GitHub profile.
+I'm María aka Meri (she/her), a passionate developer always looking to learn and create new things.
+Feel free to explore my repositories and check out my latest projects!

+Let's connect! 😊

 ## Technologies 💎